 - Heat a large skillet over medium-high heat.
 Add 1 tablespoon oil and the broccoli stems, cooking for 30 seconds.
 Add the florets, the remaining garlic, ginger and 2 tablespoon water.
 Season with salt and pepper.
 Cook until the florets are bright green but still crisp, about 2 minutes.
 Transfer to a plate.

 - Return the skillet to medium-high heat and add 2 tablespoon oil.
-Add the chicken and chili flakes.
+Add the chicken and red pepper flakes.
 Cook for about 3 minutes on one side and then flip and brown the other side for about 2 minutes.
-Add the broccoli, hoisin sauce and cornstarch mixture, bringing to a boil to thicken.
-Taste and adjust seasoning if needed.
-Serve over rice and garnish with some sesame seeds and green chopped scallions.

 Notes